13 Reasons Why season 4 soundtrack - TheNewsTrace

 LCD Soundsystem – No Love Misplaced

-Bryce and Alex break into the home solely to search out out it’s the mistaken one.
+Bryce and Alex break into the home solely to search out out it’s the fallacious one.

 Phoebe Bridgers – Funeral